harveylauw/IS415-Geospatial-Project/content/pages/Business-Proposal.md

 In their study, they pointed out that it is equally important to analyse the temporal aspects besides looking into the overall cumulative cases in each region.
 Thus one of the functions allowed users to explore different kernel functions to animate the dengue outbreak distribution, along with other parameters such as regions, density's sigma and number of bins.

 The team's project also focused on finding out how dengue spread within Taiwan over time.
-Exploring their application and the research paper was indeed insightful as their spatio-temporal analysis showed where and when it stopped and how it actualy spread.
+Exploring their application and the research paper was indeed insightful as their spatio-temporal analysis showed where and when it stopped and how it actually spread.

 ![](/posts/Business-Proposal_files/lit_review.JPG)